Please refer to the University’s Glossary of terms for policy and procedures.

-5.6.1 The Executive Dean or delegate will advise Student Services and Engagement of their decision, who in turn will advise the student in writing of the outcome of a review.
-Where a review is declined the reasons for this decision must be provided to the student.
+5.6.1 The Head of School will advise Student Services and Engagement of their decision, who in turn will advise the student in writing of the outcome of a review.
+Where a review is declined the reasons for this decision must be provided to the student, along with appeal information.

-5.6.2 If the grounds for a review are upheld and it is considered that the circumstances may have disadvantaged other students within the course, then the Executive Dean should determine whether any further action in respect of these students is required.
+5.6.2 If the grounds for a review are upheld and it is considered that the circumstances may have disadvantaged other students within the course, then the Head of School should determine whether any further action in respect of these students is required.

-5.6.3 Where a final mark/grade is amended the Faculty should complete the Change of Grade process in the Interim Results Module (IRM) and submit this to Student Services and Engagement.
+5.6.3 Where a final mark/grade is amended the Head of School should complete the Change of Grade process in the Interim Results Module (IRM) and submit this to Student Services and Engagement.

 6.1 If a student is dissatisfied with the decision following an application for a review, they may exercise their right to appeal under the provisions of the Student Grievance Resolution – Governing Policy and associated procedures.